Website Call to Action Strategy

-Now that we’ve established why you need multiple calls to action, let’s talk about the strategy behind them.
+Now that we’ve established why you need multiple calls to action let’s discuss the strategy behind them.

 Call to Action Strategy

-There are three components that you need address out for maximum conversion rates, they are the messaging, offer, and tactics.
+There are three components that you need to address for maximum conversion rates; they are messaging, offer, and tactics.

 Call to Action Messaging

-I recommend starting with messaging as it will naturally guide your offer and tactics.
-Messaging are the words you use in and around the call to action to persuade the prospect to take action.
+I recommend starting with messaging, as it will naturally guide your offer and tactics.
+Messaging is the words you use in and around the call to action to persuade the prospect to take action.